StreetSupport/gmhan/content/_index.md

     cardTitle: News & Events
   cardThree:
     cardLink: /about
-    cardText: Learn what Greater Manchester is doing to end homelessness
+    cardText: Learn what Greater Manchester is doing to end food insecurity
     cardTitle: About
   cardTwo:
     cardLink: /give
-    cardText: Find the most effective ways to donate to end homelessness
+    cardText: Find the most effective ways to donate to end food insecurity
     cardTitle: Give
 secondary:
   buttonOne: